CivicTechWR/WRvotes/docs/resources/voter-info.md

 page](https://www.regionofwaterloo.ca/en/regional-government/elections.aspx)

-### What parties are running in this election?

-Unlike provincial or federal politics, candidates in our municipality do not run under party banners.
-This is good because it means less partisan politics and polarization, but bad because each candiate must be evaluated on their individual merits.

 ### Do I have to vote for every position?

 No. You may refrain from voting for some positions if you wish; your